caillouaufromage/GeometryDashPFA/README.md

 # Compilation
-Pour compiler, suffit d'utiliser dune build dans le répertoire de ce fichier.
+In a terminal, in project folder:
+- dune build
-Pareil avec la commande python3 -m http.server
+- python3 -m http.server